darius/traitor/laplace-essay-on-probabilities.md

 and 1682, announced its next return for the end of 1758 or the start of 1759.
-The world awaited, with impatience, this return that ought to confirm one of the greatest discoveries ever made in the sciences, and fulfil the prediction of Seneca, when he said, of the revolution of those stars which descend from a vast distance: "The day will come when, by a study pursued over many centuries, things currently hidden will seem evident; and posterity will marvel that such clear truths
+The world awaited, with impatience, this return that ought to confirm one of the greatest discoveries ever made in the sciences, and fulfil the prediction of Seneca, when he said of the revolution of those stars which descend from a vast distance: "The day will come when, by a study pursued over many centuries, things currently hidden will seem evident; and posterity will marvel that such clear truths